 The Sanhedrin was disbanded during the Bar Kochva Revolt, then reformed in Usha around 142 CE under the leadership of Rabban Shimon ben Gamliel II.
 His son was the great Rabbi Yehuda haNasi, compiler of the Mishnah.
 The Sanhedrin would move from place to place several more times before finding a permanent home in Tiberias around 193 CE.
 Unfortunately, the court slowly lost power and prestige, and its authority was increasing curtailed by the Roman overlords.
 Finally, the emperor Theodosius I banned the Sanhedrin entirely around 380 CE.
 It was then that Hillel II, the nasi, fixed the Jewish calendar for good so that the new months would no longer rely on proclamation from the Sanhedrin.
 This is considered to be the last edict of the Sanhedrin.

-The office of nasi—as representative of the Jews—continued for some time longer, and occasionally secret gatherings of the Sanhedrin took place.
+The office of nasi—as representative of the Jews—continued for a little while longer, and occasionally secret gatherings of the Sanhedrin took place.
 Around 429 CE, Theodosius II formally banned the office of nasi as well, and had the traditional tax levied on Jews to support the nasi be switched to a tax to support his own royal treasury.
 The last president was Gamliel VI.
 Many Jews migrated across the border to the Persian Sassanian Empire where the king at the time, Bahram V, was the son of a Jewish queen, Shushandukht.

 Unfortunately, it wasn’t long after Bahram and Shushandukht that persecutions against the Jews began once more in the Sassanian realm.
 In 469 CE, King Peroz I shut down all Jewish academies and oppressed the rabbinic authorities.
 This development was partly responsible for the close of the Talmudic period.
 Interestingly, the Jewish leader (reish galuta) in Sassania at the time was Mar Zutra II, who eventually organized a revolt in 495 CE and managed to establish an independent Jewish state in Mahoza!
 The state survived for seven years before being crushed by the Persians.
 Mar Zutra II was crucified.
 His son, Mar Zutra III—according to legend born on the same day his father was killed—was saved and taken to Israel.
 When he turned 18, Mar Zutra III was appointed reish pirka, the head of a newly-re-established, secret Sanhedrin in Tiberias that didn’t last very long.
 There has been no Sanhedrin since, though several groups of rabbis in the past have tried to re-establish it.